 Most skin cancers are removed surgically, by a plastic surgeon or a dermatologist.
 If the cancer is small, the procedure can be done quickly and easily, in an outpatient facility or the physician's office, using local anesthesia.
 Your plastic surgeon's goal is to remove the growth in a way that maintains function and offers the most pleasing final appearance - a consideration that may be especially important if the cancer is in a highly visible area.

 The procedure may be a simple excision, which usually leaves a thin, barely visible scar.
 In some cases, the cancer may be removed with curettage and desiccation.
-In this procedure the cancer is scraped out with a sharp instrument and the area is treated with an electric current to control bleeding and to eliminate any remaining cancer cells.
+In this procedure the cancer is scraped out with a sharp instrument and the area is treated with an electric current to control bleeding and to treat any remaining cancer cells.
 This leaves a slightly larger, white scar.
 In either case, the risks of the surgery are low.
 Other methods of treatment may include radiation therapy, cryosurgery (freezing the cancer cells), topical chemotherapy, in which anti-cancer drugs are applied to the skin, or Moh's surgery, a procedure in which the cancer is shaved off one layer at a time.
 (Moh's surgery is performed only by specially trained physicians and often requires a reconstructive procedure as follow-up.)

 If the cancer is larger in size, or if it has spread to the lymph nodes or elsewhere in the body, more complex surgery may be required.
 The different techniques used in treating skin cancers can be life-saving, but they may leave a patient with less than pleasing cosmetic or functional results.
 Depending on the location and severity of the cancer, the consequences may range from a small but unsightly scar to permanent changes in facial structures such as your nose, ear, or lip.